-- Immunotherapy may be needed if your child's symptoms are severe or other treatments do not work.
-Immunotherapy is used to inject an allergen into your child's skin.
-At first, the therapy contains tiny amounts of the allergen.
-Your child's healthcare provider will slowly increase the amount of allergen.
+- Allergy shots , or immunotherapy, may be needed if your child's symptoms are severe or other treatments do not work.
+At first, tiny amounts of an allergen are injected into your child's skin.
+The amount of allergen is slowly increased over time.
 This may help your child's body be less sensitive to the allergen and stop reacting to it.
-Your child may need immunotherapy for weeks or longer.
+Your child may need allergy shots for weeks or longer.

-The best way to manage your child's allergic rhinitis is to avoid allergens that can trigger his or her symptoms.
+Help your child avoid allergens as much as possible.
 Any of the following may help decrease your child's symptoms:

-- Reduce exposure to pollen.
-Keep windows and doors closed in your house and car.
-Have your child stay inside when air pollution or the pollen count is high.
-Run your air conditioner on recycle, and change air filters often.
-Shower and wash your child's hair before bed every night to rinse away pollen.
+- Decrease exposure to pollen.
+Keep your child inside as much as possible when air pollution or the pollen count is high.
+Use an air conditioner and keep windows and doors closed.
+Add a filter designed for allergies if possible.
+Have your child bathe before bed every night to rinse away pollen.

-- Reduce exposure to mold.
-Do not spend time in basements.
-Choose artificial plants instead of live plants.
-Keep your home's humidity at less than 45%.
-Do not have ponds or standing water in your home or yard.
+- Decrease exposure to mold.
+Limit the time your child spends in basements.
+Do not have standing water in your home or yard.